 Tuition Fees

-Each university sets its own tuition fees, so they will vary depending on what you want to study, and where you want to study it.
 As a rough guide, the least expensive courses are lecture-based (rather than laboratory or studio-based) such as a Bachelor or Master of Arts.
 The most expensive are specialist and professional degrees such as medicine, dentistry and veterinary science.

 When you ask Study Options to send you a list of the courses available in a subject area, please check the fee information carefully – each course will have annual tuition costs clearly indicated.
 If anything is unclear or you have any questions, please speak to Study Options.

-Unless you are a citizen or permanent resident of Australia or New Zealand, you will be classed as an international student.
-This means you will pay international tuition fee rates for your chosen course.
 If you are looking at fee information on university websites please note they also list tuition fee rates for domestic students (Australian/New Zealand citizens).
 If you are at all unclear about which fee rates apply to you, please double check with one of our student advisors.

 To request a list of the degrees available in your chosen subject and their annual tuition fees, please contact us.
+Tuition fees in Australia or New Zealand (before any scholarships are applied) begin at around $28,000 per year.

 Frequently Asked Questions - Tuition Fees